voclaudia94/Deeploc_classification/README.md

 Sudhin Domala

 ## Task
-To train any two machine learning models that clasifies 14k proteins 11 subcellular localization groups and see which of the 2 methods gives a better result for separating proteins into the 11 groups.
+To train any two machine learning models that clasifies 14k proteins into 11 subcellular localization groups and see which of the 2 methods gives a better result.

 ## Project files
 The dataset file contains the Deeploc data set, which contains 14000 protein sequences.